When you have a new construction property that is not located near community sewers, a septic tank system will need to be installed.

 There are many steps to making sure the system is installed correctly, and with our years of experience, we can help make this process run as smooth as possible.

 First, a permit must be applied for through your county environmental health department.
 In Hamilton County, Tennessee, the building and zoning department processes all septic system permits.
+Strive the luck is definitely a chop recreation betfair bingo promo code existing customers no deposit.
 The Application for SSDS Permit is the form you need to fill out and take to their office with a fee, you may need to check back to see if the fees have changed.

 Second, a site and soil evaluation will determine what kind of system will work best for your property.
 To have a soil test done using a county approved soil consultant, you may get a list from the health department.
 In Hamilton County, the University of Tennessee Extension Department is suggested.
 The soil consultant will also require a processing fee of $250 to $300 dollars depending on who is hired to do the testing.
 The information gathered will also be used for applying for a city or county permit to gain authorization for installation of your septic system.